hikarin522/GlassIt-VSC/README.md

 ## Features

-* With this extension, you can change the window transparency by key pressing.
+* With this extension, you can change the window transparency by key pressing "ctrl+alt+z" to increase the transparency, "ctrl+alt+c" to decrease.

 ## Requirements